-A review by Bauer and Rayner, reports that older people (over the age of 65) in the West are substantial users of CAM, and this use continues to surge.
+A review by Bauer and Rayner reports that older people (over the age of 65) in the West are substantial users of CAM, and this use continues to surge.
 In the USA and Canada, the prevalence of CAM use among older people has been reported to be between 41% and 87%.
 A US study cited by Bauer and Rayner reports CAM use to be as high as 92% among people aged 80 years or older.
 In the UK, CAM use among older people is somewhat lower than in North America, although still significant at between 28% and 42%.
 In China and Japan, medicinal herbal medicines are mainstream health care, as is acupuncture, Tai Chi and Qigong.
-Across EU countries, the prevalence of CAM use varies widely within and (0.3-86%).
+Across EU countries, the prevalence of CAM use varies widely (0.3-86%).
 CAM use is widely used for musculoskeletal problems and mainly by women.
 The most common reason for CAM use was dissatisfaction with conventional care.

 In the USA and Australia, it is estimated that the number of visits to CAM practitioners is similar to the number of visits to general practitioners (GPs).
 The most common forms of CAM used by older people are herbal medicine, chiropractic and massage, vitamins, and dietary supplements, acupuncture, spiritual healing or prayer, and meditation.
-Self-medication with CAM is also reported to be high among the elderly, particularly with over-the-counter (OTC) vitamins and minerals, herbal products, and nutritional supplements.
+Self-medication with CAM is also reported to be high among the elderly, particularly with over the counter (OTC) vitamins and minerals, herbal products, and nutritional supplements.
 Studies also suggest that older people’s satisfaction with CAM as an adjunct to conventional medical care is high and that CAM is seen to be beneficial in maintaining quality of life and well-being.
 The potential for CAM to interact with conventional pharmaceutics and treatments is an important consideration in aged care.

 Up to 93% of people report using some form of CAM during their cancer experience.

-Doctors, nurse practitioners, pharmacists and allied health professionals need to ask the question ‘Are you using any complementary or alternative medicine?’ and even ask specific questions regarding herbal and vitamin supplements as these can be contraindicated with some medications.
+Doctors, nurse practitioners, pharmacists and allied health professionals need to ask the question “Are you using any complementary or alternative medicine?” and even ask specific questions regarding herbal and vitamin supplements as these can be contraindicated with some medications.
 [1,2,4,9-12] Health care professionals (HCP) can facilitate shared decision-making that is compatible with the individual’s values and goals regardless of stage of illness.
 [1,2,4,11,12]

-Thirty-one systematic reviews and five non-systematic reviews were identified and have informed the creation of this evidence synthesis.
-Most of the systematic reviews were of high quality with the remainder acceptable.
-There is a paucity of reviews relating to aged care and palliative care.
+Forty-nine systematic reviews and six non-systematic reviews were identified and have informed the creation of this evidence synthesis.
+Most of the systematic reviews were of acceptable to high quality [4,13-49] with the remainder of low quality.
+[6,10,11,50-55] There is a paucity of reviews relating to aged care and palliative care.

 CM is grouped into five categories: body-based (e.g. chiropractic, massage), mind-body-based (e.g. meditation, relaxation), energy-based (e.g. acupuncture, Reiki), biological products (e.g. herbs, vitamins and minerals, natural health products), and whole systems (e.g. naturopathy, Traditional Chinese Medicine).
 [3,5] These categories are the basis of the structure of this evidence synthesis.

 It is important to understand that there remains the need for large, well-designed RCTs to validate the benefits of these therapies in palliative care, aged care and palliative/aged care.
-Although the number of RCTs have increased in these therapies, contradictory results exist which makes it complex and challenging to understand the benefits, risks and safety of CAM.
+Although the number of RCTs have increased in these therapies, contradictory results exist which makes it complex and challenging to understand the benefits, risks, and safety of CAM.
 Some of these contradictory results will be mentioned below.

-Body Based – Massage, physical exercise, Qigong
+Body-based therapies – massage, physical exercise, Qigong

-Older people in residential care often encounter complex issues commonly associated with cognitive impairment and dementia, which may lead to increased anxiety, depression and agitation.
+Older people in residential care often encounter complex issues commonly associated with cognitive impairment and dementia, which may lead to increased anxiety, depression, and agitation.
 Massage presents a non-invasive, non-pharmacological integrative approach to complement mainstream healthcare practices for the older person.
 Touch is intended to provide a beneficial effect for the older person in the specific form of massage.

 Falkensteiner et al. reviewed the effectiveness of massage therapy for adults receiving palliative oncological care.
 Their findings demonstrate that massage therapy can reduce the perception of pain and the symptoms of anxiety and depression.